Sugarcube08/LoginPageUsingReact-N-ExpressAPI/Client/README.md

 # Login Client (React + Vite)

-The **loginClient** package delivers the React interface for the LoginPageUsingReact-N-ExpressAPI project.
+The **loginClient** package delivers the React interface for the Notux-One project.
 It pairs a themable dashboard UI with polished authentication flows that talk to the Express API.

 ---